vagfed/ocp-ppc-install/README.md

 The required packages are installed running (once) the script `setup_ansible.sh`

 ## OpenShift LPAR creation
 You need to create in advance all LPARs that will be used during OCP installation.
-A minimum set includes 1 bootstrap, 3 masters and 2 workers.

 Each LPAR must have only 1 Ethernet adapter during installation time.
 Scripts have been tested with virtual Ethernet but should work with vNIC or other adapters.
-This procedure does not support more than one adapter: if you need additional adapters, they must be addded after OpenShift installation.
+This procedure does not support more than one adapter: if you need additional adapters, they must be added after OpenShift installation.

 Each LPAR must have only one disk during installation time.
 Scripts will use `sda` disk as target disk and then will enable multipath.
 If multiple disks are present, it is not possible to choose the installation disk, so add disks after installation has completed.

 You have two configuration options:
-- *Full cluster*: 1 bootstrap node, 3 master nodes, at least 2 worketr nodes.
+- *Full cluster*: 1 bootstrap node, 3 master nodes, at least 2 worker nodes.
 Master nodes are not schedulable.
 - *Compact cluster*: 1 bootstrap node, 3 master nodes that accept application workload (master nodes are schedulable)

 If you plan to use infrastructure nodes, you should install them as worker nodes and then change them as infrastructure nodes, after installation completes.